 Ideally, these should be audited financial statements.
 If not, they should include at a minimum a balance sheet, income statement, statement of changes in financial position, and detailed supporting notes.

 You will also want to know for what purpose the company is raising money and whether its planned fundraising is adequate to cover those costs.
 Is there a “minimum offering” amount?
 If not, then the company can spend the money as it comes in, rather than waiting for the full amount to be raised.
 Be cautious about “final closing dates”.
-Companies you don’t want to invest in may extend the closing date again and again, sometimes indefinitely.
+You may not want to invest in a company that keeps extending their “final” closing date.

 Viability as a Business